 James Kwaku Boamah, @JamesKwakuBoam1: Over a fortnight ago, I personally visited a nearby so-called children’s library in my area and to my dismay, the cupboards and shelves were stocked with undesirable literature and textbooks mainly for Masters students etc So, I interviewed the administrator in charge and he emphatically told me the so-called children’s library has become an undesirable dumping site for foreign books from the UN and the Western NGO’s which literally displeases these children from the library.
 Africa has invariably become a dumping site for trashed goods.

-[The author replies: Thanks for the thoughtful comment.
+[Sasha replies: Thanks for the thoughtful comment.
 Most problems have multiple causes.
 It’s hard to create a reading culture: You need suitable books before people will read, you need readers before you can support publishing those books.
 As a USA taxpayer, I’m objecting to my country (and others in the West) making this process harder in developing regions.
-When the libraries are filled with dumped, unread books, it leads many to conclude, “People here don’t read, there’s no point in publishing books, or getting them into the library.”]
+Dumped books lead many to conclude, “People here don’t read, there’s no point in publishing books, or getting them into the library.”]

 Edward, @eddie_mukwa: This is true.
 In 2019, I was working at a school in the rural south of Zambia.
 There’s a library there set up by an int’l NGO called Room To Read.
 This library is filled with undesirable books that were donated by World Vision.
 The kids don’t even use them, just decorations.